 - phenylephrine oral (Sudafed PE, Triaminic)

-Coughing protects the body by expelling unwanted mucus, microbes, and air.
-Coughs can have many causes from gastroesophageal reflux disease to asthma.
+Coughing actually protects the body by expelling unwanted mucus, microbes, and air.
+However, the urge to cough is a reflex and can sometimes be triggered unnecessarily.

 - watery eyes